What is Idling? – 4 Tried and Tested Ways to Save Fuel Costs

 1. Cost-efficient route planning

 Are you wasting a lot of money on unplanned routes?
 Upper Route Planner helps you save expenses on fuel with an effective route optimization algorithm.
-Our software provides the best optimized routes to help you ensure that your drivers spend the least amount of idle time on the road.
+Our dynamic route scheduling software provides the best optimized routes to help you ensure that your drivers spend the least amount of idle time on the road.
 This reduces excessive idling, thereby reducing fuel costs.

 2. Route optimization